pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/options/_index.md

 ---
-title_tag: "Pulumi concepts: Resource Options"
+title_tag: "Resource Options | Pulumi Concepts"
 meta_desc: Resource options can be used to configure how all Pulumi resources are managed.
 Learn more about the types of resource options and how to use them here.
 title: Resource options
 h1: Resource options